 Furthermore, if you’re docking a laptop with an external monitor, Windows 11 will also remember the layout you had on that monitor and give you swift access to it again.

 Further, Microsoft adds that these functions will also work nicely with multiple desktops, making it easy to multitask on multiple levels.
-It looks like using Windows 11; users will be more productive.
+It looks like by using Windows 11; users will be more productive.

 How to Enable or Disable Snap Layouts on Windows 11?